Free Khaleda or face consequences

 A total of 41 BNP leaders spoke at the event.
 They said that they were ready to make the party's upcoming demonstration programmes successful to ensure Khaleda's release.

-On Wednesday, the BNP announced a three-day programme, including today's rally, demanding release of the party chairperson.
+On Wednesday, the BNP announced a three-day programme, including yesterday's rally, demanding release of the party chairperson.

 The party will hold rallies at all metropolitan cities on July 1 and all district towns on July 3.